 This faith led to others engaging Keener.
 His first orchestral recordings were for Classics For Pleasure and Hyperion, followed by work for RCA, ASV, Hyperion and EMI.

 One of the joys of being an independent producer is that artists with whom that producer 'clicks' will generally keep the relationship intact, as labels and contracts come and go.
 As a producer, Keener is more musical enabler than technowizard - he is lucky to work in collaboration with first-rate recording engineers.
 Relating to musicians, to the way they interact with each other, is a source of unending fascination for him.

 As a mere fiftieth-rate cellist and pianist, Keener relishes the vicarious contact with fine players.
 The fascination with the 'animal' that is recording, its paradoxical disciplines and freedoms, has not faded over the 900-odd recordings he has so far produced.
-Reading, walking, the gym (the most unsporty of people, he is nevertheless an endorphin addict) and his partner of over twenty years alleviate his neuroses.
+Reading, walking, the gym (the most unsporty of people, he is nevertheless an endorphin addict) and his partner of over thirty years alleviate his neuroses.